srinathln7/ethereum-data-service/internal/storage/README.md

 ### IdxEventsAndStore

 This function indexes each event by its address in Redis.
+Before indexing, all addresses are converted to lower case to eliminate any case sensitivity.

 - **Parameters**:
   - `ctx context.Context`: The context for managing cancellation.